iterative/dvc.org/content/docs/command-reference/repro.md

   recursive search for changed dependencies.
 Multiple stages are executed (non-recursively) if multiple stage names are given as `targets`.

-- `-f`, `--force` - reproduce a pipeline, regenerating its results, even if no changes were found.
+- `-f`, `--force` - reproduce pipelines, regenerating its results, even if no changes were found.
 This executes all of the stages by default, but it can be limited with the `targets` argument, or the `-s`, `-p` options.